aljazsim/docker-masterclass-examples/README.md

 ## Scenario

-1. Show `/Source/WebApi/Dockerfile`
-2. Show `/Source/WebUi/Dockerfile`
-   1. Buid
-      1. ARG
-      2. RUN sed
-3. Show `/Source/Docker-compose.yaml`
-   1. seq
-      1. volumes
-      2. restart policy
-   2. weather.api
-      1. context
-      2. dockerfile
-      3. depends on
-      4. environment (how seq is referenced internally)
-   3. weather.ui
-      1. context
-      2. dockerfile
-      3. args
+1. check there is no images
+2. check there is no containers
-4. Run docker compose up
+3. run docker compose up
-5. Show apps (UI, API, SEQ)
-6. Show images, containers
+4. verify web api is accessible form browser
+5. verify web ui is accessible form browser
+6. verify seq is accessible from browser
-7. Run docker compose down
+7. run docker compose down
-8. Show images, containers
+8. check there is no images
+9. check there is no containers

 ## Examples